What Content Management Systems do you use?

 WordPress

-WordPress is the biggest CMS on the market, and we have spent years developing WordPress websites of varying complexity.
+WordPress is the most popular CMS on the market (it’s free), and we have spent years developing WordPress websites of varying complexity.
 WordPress is an all-in-one solution, which can make it very powerful, but also very cumbersome.
 It's not the newest or hottest CMS available, but it is tried and true.
+Free sometimes comes at a cost, with little control of the tools available or any support.

 Webflow

-Webflow is a powerful page builder with a powerful CMS.
-We use Webflow for simpler website projects, and we like that it is easy to train clients to use Webflow according to their knowledge and ability.
+Webflow is an “all-in-one” page builder with a powerful CMS.
+We use Webflow for simpler website projects that start with a template, and we like that it is easy to train clients to use Webflow.
+There is one monthly licensing fee with Webflow, but you must work within the tools available.

 Shopify

-As the name implies, Shopify is made to build, manage, and host eCommerce websites, but it has a powerful CMS as well.
-We often put clients on Shopify if they have relatively-uncomplex eCommerce needs.
+As the name implies, Shopify is made to build, manage, and host eCommerce websites, but it has CMS functionality as well.
+We often put clients on Shopify if they have relatively uncomplex eCommerce needs.
+Shopify, too, has one monthly licensing fee.

 Honorable mention: Statamic